From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 \subsection{Principal Component Analysis-based Neural Operator (PCANet)}

-The second neural operator of interest is the PCANet introduced in \cite{BhattacharyaHosseiniKovachkiEtAl2020}, which utilizes PCA to reduce the dimensions of input and output functions and poses an operator learning problem in the reduced dimensional spaces, thereby making the learning efficient.
-Consider $\{(\rb{m}^I, \rb{u}^I = \rb{F}(\rb{m}^I))\}_{I=1}^N$ set of paired data, where $\rb{m}^I \in \Rpow{p_m}$ and $\rb{u}_i \in \Rpow{p_u}$.
-Let $r_m$ and $r_u$ denote the reduced dimensions for input and output functions, respectively, and $\tilde{\rb{P}}_m \in \Rpow{r_m\times p_m}$ and $\tilde{\rb{P}}_u \in \Rpow{r_u\times p_u}$ are the projectors based on SVD for dimension reduction.
-Learning the approximation of the target map $\rb{F}: \Rpow{p_m} \to \Rpow{p_u}$ becomes challenging if $p_m$ and $p_u$ are large.
-Moreover, the complexity of neural networks working with high-dimensional input and output is large.
-PCANet alleviates these challenges by introducing a low-dimensional approximation of $\rb{F}$.
-Specifically, in PCANet, the dimensions of input and output functions are reduced using SVD, and the neural network between reduced dimensional inputs and outputs is introduced to approximate the mapping.
-To make this precise, consider a parameterized neural network map $\tilde{\rb{F}}_{\theta} : \Rpow{r_m} \to \Rpow{r_u}$ to construct the approximation $\rb{F}_{NOp}$ of $\rb{F}$ as follows, for given $\rb{m}\in \Rpow{p_m}$,
+The second neural operator of interest is the PCANet introduced in \cite{BhattacharyaHosseiniKovachkiEtAl2020}, which utilizes Principal Component Analysis (PCA) to reduce the dimensions of input and output discretized functions and poses an operator learning problem in the reduced-dimensional spaces, thereby making learning more efficient.
+Consider $\{(\rmm^I, \rmu^I = \rmF(\rmm^I))\}_{I=1}^N$ set of paired data, where $\rmm^I \in \Rpow{p_{M}}$ and $\rmu^I \in \Rpow{p_{U}}$.
+In general, learning the approximation of the target map $\rmF: \Rpow{p_{M}} \to \Rpow{p_{U}}$ becomes challenging if $p_{M}$ and $p_{U}$ are large.
+PCANet alleviates this challenge by introducing a low-dimensional approximation of $\rmF$.
+Specifically, in PCANet, the dimensions of input and output functions are reduced using SVD, and the neural network between reduced-dimensional inputs and outputs is introduced to approximate the mapping.
+The effectiveness of this approach depends on whether the input and output data admit accurate low-dimensional representations, which is typically reflected in the decay of the singular values of the corresponding data matrices.
+When the singular values decay slowly, a much larger reduced dimension may be required, and the efficiency and accuracy advantages of PCANet can be reduced.